14 Kickass Virtual Team Building Activities and Games for 2026

 • Yoga and other low to moderate-intensity exercises

-After the pandemic, the watercooler culture where employees got together to randomly chit chat has (nearly) become ancient history— that’s unless you get more deliberate about it and leverage it as yet an online team building exercise.
+The watercooler culture has (nearly) become ancient history in the modern workplace — unless you get more deliberate about it and leverage it as another one of your preferred virtual team building exercises.

 How?
 Through Lunch Roulette!